vladzaharia/dangerprep/docker/infrastructure/portal/README.md

 ### Auto-Reset Feature
 The portal automatically returns to the homepage after 5 minutes of user inactivity.
 This feature:
+- **Resets on each interaction**: The 5-minute timer resets every time the user interacts with the page
+- **5 minutes from LAST interaction**: The countdown is always from the most recent user activity, not from page load
-- Monitors user activity (mouse movement, touches, clicks, keyboard input, scrolling)
+- **Comprehensive activity detection**: Monitors mouse movement, clicks, keyboard input, scrolling, touch gestures, and tab visibility
-- Preserves the kiosk mode state (if `?kiosk` is in the URL, it stays in kiosk mode)
+- **Preserves kiosk mode**: If `?kiosk` is in the URL, it stays in kiosk mode after reset
-- Redirects to `/qr` in kiosk mode or `/services` in normal mode
+- **Smart routing**: Redirects to `/qr` in kiosk mode or `/services` in normal mode
-- Uses `react-idle-timer` library with event throttling for optimal performance
+- **Optimized performance**: Uses `react-idle-timer` library with 200ms event throttling
+- **Development logging**: In development mode, logs user activity to console for debugging
-- Ideal for public kiosk displays to reset to the default view
+- **Ideal for kiosks**: Perfect for public kiosk displays to reset to the default view

+**Events that reset the timer:**
+- Mouse: clicks, movement, wheel scrolling
+- Keyboard: any key press
+- Touch: taps and gestures
+- Page: scrolling, tab visibility changes

 ## Architecture